-Fedhealth encourages agencies, businesses and organizations to use our book as customized giveaways.
-And we customize books (and CDs or eBooks) at NO additional cost - please visit our site or call for details!
+Many agencies, businesses and organizations across the U.S. and Canada use copies of "IT'S A DISASTER!" as customized giveaways to employees, volunteers, customers and local communities.
+And we customize books (and CDs or eBooks) at NO additional cost - please visit our site or call for details.